-4.13.1 Invalid pairs of element strings
+4.14.1 Invalid pairs of element strings

-This section defines the pairs of element strings that cannot appear on the same physical entity.
+This section defines the pairs of element strings that SHALL NOT appear together on the same physical entity.
+The table does not provide a finite list of all possible rules, only situations that have proven to pose difficulties in practice are included.